cakephp/docs/en/core-libraries/components/authentication.rst

     }

 Passwords for digest authentication need a bit more information than other password hashes, based on the RFC for digest authentication.
-If you use AuthComponent::password() for digest hashes you will not be able to login.

 .. note::